polhenarejos/pico-hsm/README.md

 It supports symmetric key derivations from different standards and RFC.

 ### > HMAC
-It supports performing HMAC from a secret key on a arbitrary data with SHA digest algorithm.
+It supports performing HMAC from a secret key on an arbitrary data with SHA digest algorithm.

+### > CMAC
+Similarly to HMAC, Pico HSM also supports CMAC with AES algorithm for keys of 128, 192 and 256 bits.

 ### > XKEK
 Besides DKEK, it supports a more advanced scheme to share keys.
-Based on private key domains, it possible to wrap and unwrap private and secret keys inside the domain to only authorized devices.
+Based on private key domains, it is possible to wrap and unwrap private and secret keys inside the domain to only authorized devices.
 If a device outside the domain tries to unwrap a key, it will fail.

 ### > MKEK
 A Master Key Encryption Key is used to store safely all the keys.
 This key is also ciphered with an ephemereal key derived from the hashed PIN.
 Therefore, we can ensure all the keys are encrypted and stored.